Integrating Random Forests and Generalized Linear Models for Improved Accuracy and Interpretability: Discussion

 \section{Discussion}

-Feature importance measures are used not only to describe how complicated ML models make predictions, but also to identify features that are most relevant to the underlying data-generating process. \method\;provides a novel feature importance framework that generalizes the popular MDI importance measure.
-Specifically, \method\;builds upon a recent interpretation of decision trees as a representation learning algorithm and connects MDI to the $\rsq$ value from a linear regression on this learned representation.
-Leveraging this interpretation, \method\;allows one to (1)~replace the regression model and/or $\rsq$ metric with other models and/or metrics that are tailored to a given data structure and (2)~incorporate additional features or knowledge to mitigate the known biases of decision tree-based techniques.
-Furthermore, \method\;adds regularization and efficient sample-splitting to overcome known biases of MDI against correlated features and features with low entropy.
+By reinterpreting decision trees and MDI via a linear regression perspective, we provide a novel framework for expanding the prediction and interpretation capabilities of RFs using \rfmethod\;and \method.
+Specifically, we exploit a seemingly little known interpretation of decision trees as a representation learning algorithm, connecting decision trees to a linear regression fit and MDI to an $\rsq$ value from the linear regression on this learned representation.
+Our \rfmethod\;and \method\;framework provides researchers with the opportunity to improve upon the already powerful RF predictions and MDI interpretations by (1)~replacing the implicit OLS model and/or $\rsq$ metric with other models and/or metrics that are tailored to a given data structure, (2)~incorporating additional features or knowledge to mitigate the known biases of decision tree-based techniques, and (3)~utilizing regularization and efficient sample splitting to avoid overfitting issues.

+Importantly, the linear regression interpretation of decision trees, highlighted here, builds a valuable bridge between GLMs in the traditional statistics literature and RFs in the modern machine learning literature.
+Our work only scratches the surface of possible future research directions that combine the flexible power of decision tree-based modeling and classical, theoretically-grounded statistical tools.
+For example, inferential tools that have already been developed and well-studied for GLMs could prove useful to develop a measure of statistical significance for RF-based feature importances.
+Such an advancement would be hugely impactful, given the wide use of RFs and its feature importances in scientific problems and other high-stakes applications.